Christmas is not for wimps.

 When the situation is escalating:

-- Get help bringing down your stress level.
+- Get help to bring down your stress level.

 - Note your stress triggers and get back to them after the holidays.